Oluwadamilola-ruth/GearZone/user-personas.md

 - **Bio**:
 - Grace is a 27-year-old product designer at a digital agency.
 She’s always on the lookout for affordable, second-hand tech equipment like graphics tablets and monitors for her design work.

-- ## Sarah – The Freelance Designer
+- ## Persona 2: Sarah The Freelance Designer
 - **Name**: Sarah Morales
 - **Age:** 27
 - **Occupation**: Freelance UX/UI Designer